wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SdsStreamExtra.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 ``string streamId``
-The stream identifier
+The stream identifier.

 **Response**
 The response includes a status code.

 **Security**
-Allowed for administrator accounts
+Allowed for administrator accounts.
 *****

 ``Delete stream metadata``